zEdS15B3GCwq/psychopy_singularity/README.md

 Basic functions seem to be working, but not much testing has been done.

 This is a personal project, only tested on my computer, so tweaking may be necessary to get it in a working state elsewhere.
+No guarantees of quality given.
+Documentation is minimal.

 ### Technical details in brief